ShepC260/home-assistant_OctopusAgile/README.md

 # home-assistant_OctopusAgile
-Octopus Agile custom component for Home Assistant
+Octopus Agile custom component for Home Assistant, this version is designed to work along side the OctupusEnergy Home Assittant a custom component by BottleCapDave

-## No longer maintained
+## The Origonal Source by markgdev is no longer maintained
-This project is no longer maintained, feel free to open pull requests and I will merge them, although I am unable to test.
+This Origonal Source by markgdev is no longer maintained, feel free to open pull requests and I will merge them, although I am unable to test.
 If you would like to adopt the project please get in touch!

 <a href="https://www.buymeacoffee.com/markgdev" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>